Last Updated on January 28, 2021

 - A continuous monitoring program (still under development)

-While comparatively new, CSA STAR is intended to augment the controls of SOC 2 or ISO 27001.
-Accordingly, it is mainly used to provide an additional level of assurance defined by the Cloud Controls Matrix (CCM).
+While comparatively new, CSA STAR is intended to augment the controls of ISO 2700, specifically to cloud use cases, by leveraging additional prescriptive guidance from the

 5) ISO 22301